 - Watch yourself on video in the bright green room

 - Look for the steer head made of metal in the back of the 2nd floor.

 - Get an anatomy lesson with the men (and women) painted head to toe in bright green and pink.
 True story- we had to explain a few things to our toddlers in these rooms.
-If you or your kids aren’t up for a few brightly colored nude statues, you may want to stick to the 1st floor.
+(Not interested in explaining the few brightly colored nude statues to your kids?
+You may want to stick to the 1st floor!)

 Programs for Kids at the Mattress Factory

 The Mattress Factory also offers several programs for visitors of all ages to explore their artistic abilities.
-Programs include:
+Programs for kids at the Mattress Factory include:

 - ARTLab: This drop-in program allows visitors of all ages to work on various artistic projects.
-Each program is inspired by current artists and exhibits.
 Examples of upcoming themes include: mask making, filmmaking, natural dying and fabric scraps.
 ARTLab is free with admission and held on the first and third Saturday from 1-4pm.

-- Minifactory: Incorporates both art and play for the littlest artists ages 3-5.
+- Mini-Factory: Incorporates both art and play for the littlest artists ages 3-5.
 Fun examples of upcoming programs include: creating treasures using natural items, sensory play in the garden and painting objects that move.
-Mini factory is held on the second and forth Saturday each money and costs $5 per child.
+Mini-Factory is held on the second and forth Saturday each month.
+It costs $5 per child.

 - Summer programs for various age groups, including: